Rudra00codes/RandomWalk/README.md

 ## Features ✨
 - Random movement of a pixel
 - Colorful trails
-- Save pattern as BMP file
+- Save the pattern as a BMP file

 ## Screenshots 📸
 ![Screenshot](path/to/screenshot.png)